Tontonjo/certificate_generator/README.md

 ## Description:
 This script aims to create a root CA, an intermediate CA and then certificates, wildcard or not, for your hosts in dedicated subfolders.
-After generation, a subfolder named "hosts-certs\*\pack" who contaain the root, intermediate and fullchain certificate to be imported on youur hosts for trust.
+After generation, a subfolder named "hosts-certs\*\pack" who contain the root, intermediate and fullchain certificate to be imported on your hosts for trust.
 The script also generate a bat script named certificate_importer.bat in eache pack folder intende to import all certs for trust on Windows hosts
 I'm not very used to certificates generation and management so if you find something strange, please let me know or make a PR.

 # Usage:
 - Ensure you have openssl installed